CBD Labeling Guidelines and Requirements

 Firstly, you’ll need to determine whether your product qualifies as food or a supplement.
-Foods and beverages containing CBD are subject to different regulations than those set for CBD isolates.
+Foods and beverages containing CBD are subject to different CBD labeling regulations than the ones set for CBD isolates.
 If the product qualifies as a food or drink, it will be subjected to the stipulations and regulations outlined by the FDA Food Labeling Guide.
 If it is a supplement then you’ll need to consult the FDA labeling regulations for dietary supplements.

 If the suggested serving size for a food or beverage is below the FDA’s RACC (recommended amount customarily consumed), then the formatting should be consistent with that of a supplement.

 Many, if not most, hemp-CBD products can be classified as supplements.
-Keep in mind that no matter what you classify your CBD product as, you must make sure to clearly articulate what the product contains.
+Keep in mind that no matter what you classify your product as, CBD labeling regulations say that you must clearly articulate what the product contains.